Last Updated on February 18, 2026 by Maged kamel

 The plastic section modulus equals 28.15 inch3.

-We will use Table 3-2, where Zx sorts W sections; we find that W12x22 has a Zx value equal to 29.30 inch3, bigger than the required Zx.
+We will use Table 3-2, where Zx sorts W sections.
+We find that W12x22 has a Zx value of 29.30 in^3; the Zxc value exceeds the required Zx.

 Flange λ and web λ against local buckling parameters.

-We will estimate the slenderness ratios for both the flange and web and the flange lambda λF, lambda λw and compare these values with the limiting values of lambda λp; based on the comparison, we will determine if lambda λF or lambda λw< lambda λp – plastic.
-From Table 1-1, in the second part, the flange λf=4.74 and web λ=41.80.
+We will get the slenderness ratios for both the flange and web, and the flange lambda λF and lambda λw for the selected W12x22 beam from Table 1-1 and compare these values with the limiting values of lambda λp; based on the comparison, we will determine if lambda λF or lambda λw< lambda λp – plastic.
+From Table 1-1, in the second part, the flange λf = 4.74 and the web λ = 41.80.

-The next slide shows that section W12x22 is a compact section.
+The next slide shows that section W12x22 is compact.

-For Case#2- design a steel beam with Fy=50 ksi.
+For Case #2, design a steel beam with yield stress Fy = 50 ksi.

 We need Zx to start with Table 3-2.
 Zx=Mult/(0.90*50)=20.22 inch3.

-In the next slide, we find the local buckling parameters for Flane and Web based on Fy=50 ksi.
+On the next slide, we determine the local buckling parameters for the Flange and Web, based on Fy = 50 ksi.

-From Table 1-1 part 2, the λ for flange equals 5.09, which is <λfp, which λ for web is smaller than λwp, and the section is compact.
+From Table 1-1 part 2, the λ for flange equals 5.09, which is <λfp, and the λ for web is smaller than λwp, and the section is compact.

 This links to the next post, 10-lateral-torsional buckling for steel beams.